sagemath/trac_to_gh/Issue 6811.md

 # Issue 6811: prime_pi.plot is wrong (!)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6811

 Original creator: was